Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Preliminaries

-Albeit the elegant theory, performing optimisation in the Wasserstein space can be computationally challenging in practice.
-Some quantities, such as the Wasserstein gradient, can be challenging to compute, even for commonly-used functionals $\F$ like the KL divergence.
-Limiting ourselves to the space of Gaussian distributions has a major advantage in that most of the computations become tractable.

-\textbf{Riemmanian Structure.} The space of non-degenerate Gaussian distributions, equipped with the Wasserstein distance, is called the \emph{BW space} \citep{Lambert2022} and denote $\operatorname{BW}(\R^d)$.
-The BW space turns the space of Gaussian distributions into a Riemannian submanifold of $\mathbb{W}_2(\R^d)$, in which many calculus tools become more intuitive and efficiently implementable than that of $\mathbb{W}_2(\R^d)$.
-The tangent space of $\operatorname{BW}(\R^d)$, at a Gaussian measure $q = \mathcal{N}(m, \Sigma)$, is identified as a set of affine maps
+Albeit the elegant theory, performing optimization within the Wasserstein space presents significant computational challenges.
+For example, the Wasserstein gradient can be intractable even for common functionals $\mathcal{F}$ such as the KL divergence.
+A powerful strategy to ensure tractability is to restrict focus to the space of non-degenerate Gaussian distributions equipped with the 2-Wasserstein metric, formally termed the Bures-Wasserstein (BW) space \citep{Lambert2022}.
+Denoted by $\operatorname{BW}(\mathbb{R}^d)$, this space constitutes a Riemannian submanifold of $\mathbb{W}_2(\mathbb{R}^d)$ wherein calculus operations become highly intuitive and computationally efficient.
+In this manifold, the tangent space at a given Gaussian distribution $q = \mathcal{N}(m, \Sigma)$ is explicitly identified as a set of affine maps \citep{Diao2023}: